 - Work with internal links, explain the connections

-- Strengthen semantic signals with markups, HTML5 elements, and clear navigation
+- Strengthen semantic signals With markups, HTML5 elements, and clear navigation

 In Part 2 of the series We explain how AI systems actually read and structure content — and what is important in terms of content.